kristinaolsson10/code-pub-react-workshop/README.md

 You will also be able to see any lint errors in the console.

 ## Workshop

+Look for comments in the code for hints on how to implement the following.

 1. Add the `AlbumCard` component to the app
    1. Import the `AlbumCard` component